 Harmony Week celebrates Australia’s cultural diversity.
 It’s about inclusiveness, respect and a sense of belonging for everyone.
 In Western Australia Harmony week runs every year and is an opportunity for all Western Australians to celebrate our vibrant multicultural State.

-The week runs from 16–22 March in 2019 and encourages everyone to experience, explore and appreciate WA’s wealth of cultural, religious, linguistic and ethnic diversity.
+The week runs from 15–21 March and encourages everyone to experience, explore and appreciate WA’s wealth of cultural, religious, linguistic and ethnic diversity.
 There are many ways we can celebrate during the week and on Harmony Day- through sport, dance, art, film, music, storytelling, cooking and sharing cultural meals.

 By participating in Harmony Week activities, we can learn and understand how all Australians from diverse backgrounds equally belong to this nation and make it a better place.